 You should speak with your doctor to get the most current information about food do’s and don’ts.
 Some doctors are more relaxed than others about certain ingredients.
 But in the end, you might need to make some of these food decisions on your own.

 To start, you’ll want to avoid anything that might increase your chances of coming in contact with listeria.

 Listeria is a type of infection caused by Listeria monocytogenes bacteria.
 The general population doesn’t have a high risk of developing this life-threatening infection.
 It typically affects people with compromised immune systems:

 Symptoms of listeria include:

 Of these symptoms, pregnant women usually experience fever and general aches.

-Feel off?
-Think about the meals you’ve eaten recently.
+If you’re feeling any of these symptoms, think about the meals you’ve eaten recently.
 If you think you’ve come in contact with listeria, contact your doctor right away.
-Complications can include miscarriage, stillbirth, premature birth, and passing the infection on to your baby.

 According to the Mayo Clinic, pregnant women should avoid the following foods:

 - hot dogs and lunch meat

 These foods carry the risk of listeria.
 The types of seafood listed above are also high in mercury.